brianpursley/instant-kubernetes-cluster/README.md

 flags:
   -h --help             show help
-  -m --metrics-server   include a metrics server in the cluster -p --port <port>      includes an nginx ingress for the specified port (can be used multiple times)
+  -d --dashboard        include a dashboard in the cluster -m --metrics-server   include a metrics server in the cluster -p --port <port>      include an nginx ingress for the specified port (can be used multiple times)
 ```

 ## Examples